mendix/docs/content/en/docs/appstore/modules/email-with-templates.md

 ---

 {{% alert color="info" %}}
 This module is deprecated.
-Check out the [Email Connector](/appstore/connectors/email-connector/) module as an alternative.
+Check out the [Email connector](/appstore/connectors/email-connector/) as an alternative.
 {{% /alert %}}

 ## 1 Introduction